8fold/site-joshbruce.com/content-root/public/essays-and-editorials/finances/budgeting/content.md

 1. bonus incentives and
 2. cashback from use.

 Typically both of these are represented as points.
 These points can be converted into something else, like cash.
-If you convert points to currency, create an entry in the ledger for the account in which it was deposited.
+If you convert points to money, create an entry in the ledger for the account in which it was deposited.

 Bonus incentives are received just for opening a card and are considered bonuses above and beyond any other rewards.
 When used for cash, the cash is tracked as income and may have associated tax liabilities.
 Generally speaking, you won't need to worry about tax liability unless the amount is over a certain threshold and if you receive a Form 1099-MISC from the card issuer (see [Investopedia article](https://www.investopedia.com/ask/answers/110614/are-credit-card-rewards-considered-taxable-income-irs.asp)).